anabramos/k9sisters-project/README.md

 - Icons
     - This website makes use of icons from [Font Awesome](https://fontawesome.com/) to give a new visual element and reinforce the content already displayed.
 The Icons are used to indicate social media links on the website's footer and make a distinction in the types of activities/services provided by the K9 Sisters.

+- Images
+    - All images for this project were taken from [Unsplash](https://unsplash.com/).
+For further details on each image, please see the credits section of this README document.

 - Wireframes
     - I have used [Moqups](https://moqups.com/) to draft my wireframes.
 These can be found in their respective folder 'wireframes' under the project's assets folder.